mozilla/gecko-dev/toolkit/components/telemetry/docs/data/anonymous-ping.rst

 Notes
 ~~~~~
-There's no option in this custom ping since we don't collect clientId, profileGroupId nor environment data.
+There's no option in this custom ping since we don't collect clientId nor environment data.